 - Run your train!!

 Each time you Add Decoder a new control panel will be added to the Manager window.
 The buttons on the control panel are specific to that VSDecoder.

-In the Configure Dialog, you can save a VSDecoder profile selection to a Roster Entry, so that the profile is automatically loaded when the locomotive is selected from the Roster.
-Select the Roster entry, choose a Profile, and click "Save".
+In the Configure Dialog, you can save a VSDecoder File and Profile selection to a Roster Entry, so that the VSDecoder is automatically loaded when the locomotive is selected from the Roster.
+Select the Roster entry, load a VSD File, choose a Profile and click "Save to Roster".